SPARC T3: History

-Support for the UltraSPARC T3 was confirmed on July 16, 2010 when the ARCBot under Twitter noted unpublished PSARC/2010/274 which revealed a new "-xtarget value for UltraSPARC T3" being included in OpenSolaris.
+Support for the UltraSPARC T3 was confirmed on July 16, 2010, when the ARCBot under Twitter noted unpublished PSARC/2010/274, which revealed a new "-xtarget value for UltraSPARC T3" being included in OpenSolaris.

 During Oracle OpenWorld in San Francisco on September 20, 2010, the processor was officially launched as the "SPARC T3" (dropping the "Ultra" prefix in its name), accompanied by new systems and new reported benchmarks claiming world-record performance.
-Varied real-world application benchmarks were released with full system disclosures.
-Internationally recognized SPEC benchmarks were also released with full system disclosures.
+Varied real-world application benchmarks were released, accompanied by full system disclosures.
+Internationally recognized SPEC benchmarks were also released, along with full system disclosures.

 Oracle disclosed that SPARC T3 was built with a 40 nm process.